jaimetur/PhotoMigrator/help/4-synology-photos.md

 > 7. Remove Empty Albums
 > 8. Remove Duplicates Albums
 >
-> You can apply filters to filter assets to download assets from Immich using any Download feature included.
+> You can apply filters to filter assets to download from Synology Photos using any Download feature included.
 >
 > The available filters are:
 >    - by Type